Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 ### Terminology

 - `API`: This term refers to the API entity of Kong.
-You configure your APIs, that point to your own Upstream services, through the Admin API.
+You configure your APIs, that point to your own upstream services, through the Admin API.
 - `Plugin`: This refers to Kong "plugins", which are pieces of business logic that run in the proxying lifecycle.
 Plugins can be configured through the Admin API - either globally (all incoming traffic) or on a per-API basis.
 - `Client` or : Refers to the *downstream* client making requests to Kong's proxy port.
 - `Upstream service`: Refers to your own API/service sitting behind Kong,